Home Arrow

 What employers should do now

-- Check apprentice and under-21 pay rates
+• Check apprentice and under-21 rates separately

-- Review SSP processes for day-one sickness absence
+• Update SSP processes for day-one sickness absence

-- Remove old SSP lower earnings limit assumptions
+• Remove old SSP lower earnings limit assumptions

 Why this matters for rota-based teams